pearl-yu/twitch_project/README.md

     - Use the url there to retrieve broadcast id and info by calling the get_user endpoint.
     - Use the retrieved video id to get video info by calling the get_videos endpoint.
     - Use the retreived video url to get chat files using the [chatdownloader](https://github.com/xenova/chat-downloader/tree/master/docs) github project.  **remember to download it locally too.**
-    - Examine the returned json chat files, **see what variales to construct.**
+    - Examine the returned json chat files, **see what variables to construct.**

 By Oct 11th:
 - Uploaded 10122020 notebook.